Mobiuus/blahg-blog/src/pages/about.md

     .my-text {
         white-space: pre-line;
     }
+    .my-text a {
+        text-decoration: underline;
+        text-decoration-thickness: 2px;
+        text-underline-offset: 4px;
+        /* The color will be applied by ColorScript.astro */
+    }
 </style>

 <blockquote>
-    “The choices and actions implemented in this decade will have impacts now and for thousands of years (high confidence).”
+    "The choices and actions implemented in this decade will have impacts now and for thousands of years (high confidence)."
     <cite>IPCC, AR6, 2023, Summary for Policymakers</cite>
 </blockquote>